Introduction

 1. Recognize: Physical hunger, emotional distress, social pressure and other environmental triggers play a role.

-2. Understand: These triggers are processed and create a craving for unhealthy nutrition in a situation where it is easily accessible.
+2. Understand: These triggers are processed subconsciously and result in cravings for unhealthy food.
 Poor eating habits result.

 Shape future reality